 Value For Money

+At the National Film and Television School we offer practical, hands-on teaching from industry professionals, using professional film and TV stages and high-quality equipment, enabling our students to make high-quality films, television shows, games and other projects.
 The School meets all production costs, and our students win awards and compete at festivals around the world.
-Our 38-week teaching year and our intensive approach to teaching and learning means MA and Diploma students get far more tuition time than the vast majority of postgraduate institutions offer.
+Our 38-week teaching year and our intensive approach to teaching and learning means that our Masters and Diploma students get far more tuition time than the vast majority of postgraduate institutions offer.

 Content Tabs